Lindsay Pedersen: Brand Strategist, Owner, and Author of Forging an Ironclad Brand.

 To me, it’s an overlap between what the employee cares about and what a company’s purpose is.
-When there is something the company stands for that human being who is an employee cares about, then they are going to devote more of their cognitive resources.
+When there is something the company stands for that human being who is an employee cares about, they will devote more of their cognitive resources.

 So number one, make employees feel psychologically safe.
 And number two, give them a purpose as a company that your employees can galvanize around.